hanabi/hanabi.github.io/Reference.md

 ### The Trash Double Bluff (Form 1)

 * Normally, *Trash Bluffs* are only done as a last resort.
 When a *Trash Bluff* is performed that is unnecessary, then it is an *Unnecessary Trash Bluff Chop Move*.
-However, if there are no cards left to *Chop Move*, then this interpretation does not make any sense.
+However, if there are no cards left to *Chop Move* (or if the trash card is on chop), then this interpretation does not make any sense.
 * In this situation, the interpretation should revert to a *Trash Double Bluff*.

 ### The Trash Double Bluff (Form 2)